automvc/bee/README.md

 ## Feature & Function:

-**Support many Database**(MySQL,MariaDB,Oracle,H2,SQLite,PostgreSQL,SQL Server and so on) and easily extend.
+**Support many Database**(MySQL,MariaDB,Oracle,H2,SQLite,PostgreSQL,SQL Server,Cassandra and so on) and easily extend.
 **Good performance, close to the speed of JDBC; Small files：Bee V1.8 jar 217k**, **V1.9.5 jar,315k, V1.9.8 jar 310k**.

-* 1.Single entity(table) Suid (select,update,insert,delete) object-oriented operation.
+* 1.The interface is simple and easy to use, **Suid (select,update,insert,delete)** object-oriented operation.
-Automatically generate the Javabean via DB table or view.
-* 2.All Suid(select,update,insert,delete) operation use the same Bee interface,no longer need any new dao interface.
+* 2.All Suid(select,update,insert,delete) operation use the same Bee interface,no longer need  new dao interface.
-* 3.Convention-over-configuration:Javabean no annotation,no xml.
+* 3.Convention-over-configuration:Javabean can no annotation,no xml.
 * 4.Automatic filter the null and empty field for default.
 * 5.Select some fields easily.
 * 6.Dynamic & random combination of query conditions,no need to prepare the interface in advance; new query requirements, no need to change the query interface.